freehaha/slate/source/includes/_entities.md

 This endpoint lets you get an entity regardless of its type.
 For example can use this endpoint to retrieve an API, Method or DataSourceSchema...
 Related entities will also be retrieved.
-To change this behavior, use `brief=false` in the query.
+To change this behavior, use the `brief=true` query parameter.

 ### HTTP Request